Tkay2808/Hospital-Database-Design-and-Implementation./README.md

 ## Project Overview
-This repository contains the **Database Design and Implementation Project** for **Splendor Infirmary Patient and Medical Management System**, completed by **Splendor Analytics** in **September 2024**.
+This repository contains the **Database Design and Implementation Project** for **Toronto General Infirmary Patient and Medical Management System**, completed and designed by **X**quisite Analytics** in **September 2025**.

 The system is designed to efficiently manage hospital operations, including patient information, doctor details, medical records, appointments, and departmental data.
-Its primary goal is to ensure **data integrity, scalability, and quick access to essential medical information** for both staff and administrators.
+Its primary goal is to ensure **data integrity, scalability, and quick access to essential medical information** for both staffs and administrators.

 ---